evgenyneu/docker-rails-fig-sample/README.md

 # Using Rails/Postgres with Docker and Fig

 This repository for a sample Rails app with Docker.
-It creates development environment and scripts for deployment.
+It creates development environment and scripts for deployment to production.

 This repository is based on [https://github.com/whitesmith/rails-pg-fig-sample](https://github.com/whitesmith/rails-pg-fig-sample).